Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Proof of Lemma 1

 First, we consider the case $x>y$.
 Substituting $F_k(x|r_k)=1-e^{-(1+r_k^\alpha)x}$ into (\ref{CDF_joint_CDF2}) and (\ref{CDF_joint_CDF3}), the joint CDF can be expressed as

-It is quite challenging to obtain an insightful expression for (\ref{CDF_joint_CDF4}).
+It is quite challenging to obtain an insightful expression with (\ref{CDF_joint_CDF4}).
 So, we use Gaussian-Chebyshev quadrature \cite{Gaussian_Chebyshev} to develop an approximation expression.
 By applying Gaussian-Chebyshev quadrature and with some manipulations, we can obtain (\ref{CDF_joint_xy}).

 Note that, (\ref{CDF_joint_CDF4}) and (\ref{CDF_joint_xy}) require $a_1<R$ and $a_2>0$ (namely, $\frac{x}{y}<R^{\alpha}+1$).
 If $\frac{x}{y}\geq R^{\alpha}+1$, the joint CDF can be simplified to

 Similarly, by applying Gaussian-Chebyshev quadrature, we can get (\ref{CDF_joint_xy0}).